Maria-Anson/Emotion--Facial-Recognition-Project/README.md

 ## Display output
   Use the **camera.py**
-  It has the required opencv operations for displaying the video with our required annonations
+  It has the required opencv operations for displaying the video with our required annonations In the video directory use your directory to locate your video to which you want output or you can use the "0" option to select your webcamera

 ## Final Flask integration
   Use the **main.py**